gnina/phinder/README.md

 ## Coming Soon

-Soon there will be a full  cli so you can do all the commands without changing directories.
+Soon there will be a full CLI so you can do all the commands without changing directories.
 More utilites and options for output, clustering settings, and more.
 Also to come is pharmacophore feature scoring!